-There’s no denying that tattoos are becoming more commonplace in Western society.
-According to a 2015 Harris poll, one in three Americans (29 percent) have a tattoo — and most people who have a tattoo have more than one.
+There’s no denying that tattoos are becoming more commonplace.
+According to a 2015 Harris poll, nearly one in three Americans (29 percent) have a tattoo — and most people with a tattoo have more than one.
 Tattoos were introduced to the West by Captain Cook when he returned from the South Seas in 1769.
-Some of the sailors who accompanied him on this voyage were so taken by the tattoos adorned by the Polynesian women they encountered that they opted to get their own.
+Some of the sailors who accompanied him on this voyage were so taken by the tattoos adorning the Polynesian women they encountered that they got their own.
 After Cook and his mates made their way back, tattoos became an emblem of sorts among intrepid mariners.
 Their appeal subsequently widened.
-People of all stripes, from criminals to European nobility, began to engage in this form of body ornamentation.
-At this point, it seems only a matter of time before tattoos become completely mainstream.
+People of all stripes, from criminals to European nobility, began to engage in this form of body ornamentation, and now, it's become almost mainstream.

-You're extroverted.
 Extroverted individuals are energized by social activities.
 On personality measures, extroverts are more likely to endorse items like “I am someone who is talkative,” and “I am someone who is full of energy.”
 They tend to be more sociable, fun-loving, affectionate, friendly, and talkative.
-Consider the actor Jamie Campbell Bower of the Twilight Saga, whose tattoos include a rose, a skull, and a bird.
-He once said, “I'm an extrovert, I like to gesticulate and talk loud and stuff, and theater is easy for me.”
+Consider actor Jamie Campbell Bower of the Twilight series, whose tattoos include a rose, a skull, and a bird.
+He once said, “I'm an extrovert: I like to gesticulate and talk loud and stuff, and theater is easy for me.”

-You are unique.
 The greater a person’s need for uniqueness, the more dissimilar they want to be from others.
-The authors of this study point out that this finding (i.e., that tattooed individuals have a stronger need to be unique), which in keeping with previous research, suggests that tattoos are a mode of self-expression or construction of identity.
+The authors of the study point out that this finding — that tattooed individuals have a stronger need to be unique — suggests, in keeping with previous research, that tattoos are a mode of self-expression or construction of identity.
 This may be especially true in societies where the body is “commodified,” and thus a tattoo may be a way to present or communicate one’s differences and/or uniqueness.
-Colin Kaepernick, who has tattoos of Polynesian tribal symbols (among others), once told Sports Illustrated of his inky art, “To me it’s just another way to be different and try to separate myself as my own man.
+Colin Kaepernick, who has tattoos of Polynesian tribal symbols (among others), has told Sports Illustrated, “To me, it’s just another way to be different and try to separate myself as my own man.
 If I get judged for something like my tattoos, so be it.”

 Personality differences between tattooed and non-tattooed individuals.
 Swami V, Pietschnig J, Bertl B, Nader IW, Stieger S, Voracek M. Psychological Reports, 2012 August;111(1):97-106.